 Franklin is a very small town located in the state of North Carolina.
 With a population of 4,042 people and seven constituent neighborhoods, Franklin is the 203rd largest community in North Carolina.

-Unlike some towns, Franklin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
-Overall, Franklin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Franklin who work in sales jobs (15.59%), office and administrative support (13.08%), and maintenance occupations (12.86%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Franklin is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Franklin who work in food service (15.81%), sales jobs (15.48%), and office and administrative support (10.61%).

-The education level of Franklin citizens is a little higher than the average for US cities and towns: 22.54% of adults in Franklin have at least a bachelor's degree.
+The citizens of Franklin are slightly better educated than the national average of 21.84% for all cities and towns, with 23.44% of adults in Franklin having a bachelor's degree or advanced degree.

-Franklin is a very ethnically-diverse town.
+Franklin is a somewhat ethnically-diverse town.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
 Franklin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.18% of the town’s residents.
-Important ancestries of people in Franklin include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 12.63% of the town’s residents.
+Important ancestries of people in Franklin include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.